-Sunny days and warm summer weather are now upon us.
+Sunny days and warm weather are now upon us.
 It’s hard to complain about a pretty day, except when you are confined to an indoor lifestyle or job.
-Outdoor fitness is exactly what you need to get rid of the summertime blues, but I’m not talking about running or boot camp.
+Outdoor fitness is exactly what you need to get rid of the blues, but I’m not talking about running or boot camp.
 Indianapolis is packed with fitness activities just waiting to be discovered.
 Parks throughout the city are highlighted by fitness trails, open fields, and accessibility.
 The opportunities are only increasing as we, hopefully, move toward a more health-conscious society.

 In this blog we are going to think outside the box and explore some outdoor fitness options that are not only good exercise, but also fun and stimulating.